fgadaleta/worldofpiggy.github.io/about.md

 Technologies I am excited about include **Artificial Intelligence**, **Deep Learning**, Natural Language Processing, of course Computer Programming and Machine Learning.

 I see science in every day life.
 I just love it!

+If you are interested in hiring me for speaking, writing, machine learning and artificial intelligence consulting, or other opportunities, please send me an email.

 # My story